iterative/dvc.org/public/static/docs/get-started/metrics.md

 numeric value) can be marked as a metric, for example by using the `-M` option of `dvc run`.

-> Please, refer to the `dvc metrics` command documentation to see more available
+> Please, refer to the `dvc metrics` command documentation to see more details.
-> options and details.

 Let's save the updated results: